deanwampler/deanwampler.github.io/scala3-highlights.md

 3. which the compiler converts to `Future(sleepN(1.second))(given Execution Context)`,
 4. which is invoked to return the Future.

+You can also define methods that take context functions as arguments.
+Study this [Dotty documentation](https://dotty.epfl.ch/docs/reference/contextual/context-functions.html) for more examples and an explanation of how the compiler handles these definitions.

 ### Given Imports